kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 * Features such as adjustable immune response and cell targeting could be included to represent treatments such as immunotherapy and radiation, respectively.

-* The number of ticks to convergence to a cancer-free mircoenvironment could be output via a monitor or the command line.
+* The number of ticks to convergence to a cancer-free microenvironment could be output via a monitor or the command line.

 * BehaviorSpace could be used to run replicate simulations to output relevant data for analyzing the distribution of times to convergence or the relationship between number of each cell type (and/or size of environment) and time to convergence.